1nventors/GROQ-NLP_PROJECT/README.md

 This project develops a robust pipeline for the **automated generation and structured evaluation of programming questions** (specifically focusing on Object-Oriented Programming - OOP), using advanced Large Language Models (LLMs) via the **Groq API** and Natural Language Processing (NLP) techniques.

-It serves as the core system for research guided by **Dr. Francisco Zampirolli (UFABC)** on automated content generation for educational platforms like MCTest and TestCodeAI.
+It serves as the core system for research guided by **Dr. Francisco Zampirolli (UFABC)** on automated content generation for educational platforms like MCTest(UFABC).

 ---